AZ State Tax Payment Plan: An Option If You Can’t Pay in Full

 Applying for an AZ Payment Arrangement

-A taxpayer can apply for a payment plan by filling out an Individual Income Tax Installment Agreement Request form (Arizona Form 140-IA), which is available online.
-The ADOR may ask taxpayer also to provide detailed financial information such as income and employer, spouse’s income and employer, number of dependents, expenses, and banking information.
+A taxpayer can apply for a payment plan by filling out an Individual Income Tax Installment Agreement Request form 140-IA or by requesting a payment plan online).
+The ADOR may ask the taxpayer to provide detailed financial information such as income and employer, spouse’s income and employer, number of dependents, expenses, and banking information.
 They may also be asked to provide a complete written financial statement, known as the Collection Information Statement (as discussed above).

 Taxpayers should send their completed applications to the Arizona Department of Revenue via fax at (602) 542-4771 or by mail to: